Post job

 Public Relations Supervisors are responsible for implementing the media and public relations strategy of an organization.
 Their duties include developing public relations campaigns, organize public relations events, assist in emergency response planning, updating documentation, monitoring media, improve management of press office, and manage media databases.
 They are responsible for assisting with journalistic content writing, refine internal processes, and track public relations activity performance.
 They help prepare reports as well as undertake competitor and market research.

-As far as similarities go, this is where it ends because a public relations coordinator responsibility requires skills such as "facebook," "web content," "press kits," and "linkedin."
+While similarities exist, there are also some differences between public relations coordinators and publicist.
+For instance, public relations coordinator responsibilities require skills such as "facebook," "web content," "press kits," and "linkedin."
 Whereas a publicist is skilled in "publicity materials," "fiction," "nyc," and "press junkets."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, public relations coordinator responsibilities are more likely to require skills like "press materials," "press clippings," "press kits," and "press coverage."
-Meanwhile, a marketing communications specialist might be skilled in areas such as "digital marketing," "project management," "marketing campaigns," and "channel marketing."
+Meanwhile, a marketing communications specialist has duties that require skills in areas such as "digital marketing," "project management," "marketing campaigns," and "channel marketing."
 These differences highlight just how different the day-to-day in each role looks.

 Psychology research assistants take charge of the operational and administrative tasks like mailing surveys, summarizing results, and managing correspondence.
 The research assistants identify the areas in need of improvement and score psychological tests.
 They prepare the interview questions and summarize test results.
 Their job involves responding to research-related emails and take part in project meetings.
 Also, they update the content of websites and prepare reports of their progress.
 The skills they need in carrying out this job include communication, critical thinking, attention to detail, and technical skills.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a public relations coordinator is likely to be skilled in "event planning," "press materials," "press clippings," and "linkedin," while a typical public affairs specialist is skilled in "news stories," "veterans," "conduct interviews," and "news articles."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a public relations coordinator is likely to be skilled in "event planning," "press materials," "press clippings," and "linkedin," while a typical public affairs specialist is skilled in "news stories," "veterans," "conduct interviews," and "news articles."

-Public affairs specialists are known to earn higher educational levels when compared to public relations coordinators.
-Additionally, they're 7.5% more likely to graduate with a Master's Degree, and 1.3% more likely to earn a Doctoral Degree.
+Public affairs specialists earn the highest salary when working in the government industry, where they receive an average salary of $76,898.
+Comparatively, public relations coordinators have the highest earning potential in the health care industry, with an average salary of $48,390.public affairs specialists typically earn higher educational levels compared to public relations coordinators.
+Specifically, they're 7.5% more likely to graduate with a Master's Degree, and 1.3% more likely to earn a Doctoral Degree.

 A communications associate is responsible for assisting with writing and communication projects and tasks within an organization.
 They are responsible for planning and implementing communication strategies, overseeing the company's media promotion, and editing and proofreading communication materials and texts.
 As a communications associate, you will be most likely to manage an organization's online presence by developing, updating, or revising its website and creating copy for social media.
 You also must cultivate and consolidate good media relations, and oversee the company's promotion campaigns and advertising.